infochimps-labs/wukong/README.md

-If your plugin doesn't interact directly with the command-line (through a wu-tool like `wu-local` or `wu-hadoop`) and doesn't directly interface with passing records to processors then you can just require the rest of your plugin's code and stop.
+If your plugin doesn't interact directly with the command-line (through a wu-tool like `wu-local` or `wu-hadoop`) and doesn't directly interface with passing records to processors then you can just require the rest of your plugin's code at this point and be done.

 ### Write a Runner to interact with the command-line

-A Runner is a class which interacts with the command-line.
-It's used to implement Wukong programs like `wu-local` or `wu-hadoop`.
+If you need to implement a new command line tool then you should write a Runner.
+A Runner is used to implement Wukong programs like `wu-local` or `wu-hadoop`.
 Here's what the actual program file would look like for our example plugin's `wu-cat` program.

 ```ruby
 #!/usr/bin/env ruby